 The Weedsport Central School District, in accordance with Title IX of the Educational Amendments of 1972, Title VI of the Civil Rights Act of 1964, Section 504 of the Rehabilitation Act of 1973, Title II of the Americans With Disabilities Act, or the Age Discrimination Act of 1975, does not discriminate on the basis of race, color, creed, religion, national origin, political affiliation, sex, age, marital or veteran status, or disability in its programs and activities and provides equal access to the Boy Scouts and other designated youth groups.
 The Board of Education recognizes its responsibility to provide an environment free from harassment and intimidation in the educational programs or activities it operates.
 We do not permit discrimination by employees, school volunteers, students, and non-employees such as contractors and vendors, as well as any third parties participating in, observing, or otherwise engaged in activities subject to the supervision of the district.
 This includes recruitment and employment practices, pay and health benefits, counseling services for students, access by students to educational programs, courses, and activities.
 The Board also prohibits harassment based upon an individual’s opposition to the discrimination or participation in a related investigation or complaint proceeding under the antidiscrimination statutes.
 This policy of non-discrimination and anti-harassment will be enforced on school district premises, in school buildings, and at all school sponsored events, programs, and activities including those that take place off school premises.
 Inquiries or complaints should be forwarded to the Superintendent of Schools.

 The compliance officer for Section 504 and other grievances related to student activities is the Director of Special Programs, Ann DeFazio, who can be reached by telephone at 315-834-8186.
-The compliance officer for all employee related activities is the Superintendent of Schools, Shaun A. O’Connor, who can be reached by telephone at 315-834-6637.
+The compliance officer for all employee related activities is the Superintendent of Schools, Gregory M. Stone, who can be reached by telephone at 315-834-6637.
 Both can be contacted via mailing at: Weedsport Central School District, 2821 East Brutus Street, Weedsport, New York 13166.
 The compliance officer, upon request, will provide a copy of the district’s grievance procedure to any employee, student, or other covered person.
 A copy of each of the Acts and Regulations upon which this notice is based will be made available upon written request to the district compliance officer.

 Because New York State is interested in data about children’s health, schools are now required to keep height and weight data and to calculate students’ Body Mass Index (BMI).
 BMI is a way of checking for underweight or overweight children based on their height and weight.
 Some schools will be surveyed by the state Department of Health each year and asked to share the number of pupils they have in each of six possible BMI categories based on students’ age and sex.